ykcab/mongo-gridfs/README.md

 # mongo-gridfs

-An example of uploading large files to MongoDB using mongo-go-driver
+An example of uploading large files to MongoDB with GridFS using mongo-go-driver